5 best overnight cloth diapers for heavy wetters

 One of the things we like the most is that the brand offers a warranty to cover possible manufacturing defects, in case the materials do not arrive in good condition or deteriorate abnormally during that time.

 The well-known brand Kanga Care has presented this Rumparooz cloth pocket diaper.
 Like others in this range, it is an adjustable diaper , with brackets on the front to gain sizes as needed.
+This is the best diaper for newborns.
 Of course, it seemed to us that for newborn babies it is perfect.
 It is a matter of testing until you notice that the baby feels comfortable.

 It is very easy to put on and adjust with its Velcro closures.
 What we would highlight the most (and for the better) is the design of the outer part, with a reinforcement to prevent leaks that is really effective (although there is no perfect diaper in terms of leaking pee).